The Hurt Beneath the Habit: How Pain Fuels Addiction

 When we look at addictions, a good place to start is by asking the question(s);

-1. When was the first time you turned to this behavior or substance?
+- When was the first time you turned to this behavior or substance?

-2. Was there any physical or emotional pain going on in your life that you were trying to get rid of?
+- Was there any physical or emotional pain going on in your life that you were trying to get rid of?

 (This question may bring up painful memories even just thinking about it).
 Addictions anesthetize your pain and give you temporary relief.
 If we take a look into the basic function of our limbic system, you will quickly discover how repeated behaviors; especially those that give us dopamine can become addictive.
 Below is a basic outline of how our limbic systems function.

 Addictions primarily push unwanted thoughts and feelings temporarily out of your consciousness (Genesis Process-M.Dye).
 This is why we may avoid dealing with the past or trauma as it can make us uncomfortable and want to avoid it.
 The process of recovery then is getting back to a healthy state (spiritually, mentally, physically and socially).
 Dr. Lochan Naidoo put's it this way "Recovery is therefore less about “stopping use” and more about re-learning how to exist without anesthesia.
 It’s a process of returning sensation to the emotional nervous system."
-In other words learned how to feel again after years of pushing the pain down with an addiction.
+In other words we learn how to feel again after years of pushing the pain down with an addiction.

 At Renewed Recovery we use a holistic approach in all of our programs to treat the whole person (Mental, Physical, Spiritual & Social).
 We have individual coaching programs available online.

-• Recovery Coaching Drugs/ Alcohol
+- Recovery Coaching Drugs/ Alcohol

-• Recovery Coaching Pornography Addiction
+- Recovery Coaching Pornography Addiction

-• Recovery Coaching Food
+- Recovery Coaching Food